silverstripe/cwp/docs/en/cwp-features/solr_search.md

 See [the Apache Solr documentation](https://wiki.apache.org/solr/AnalyzersTokenizersTokenFilters#solr.SynonymFilterFactory) for more information on this format.

+Note that only admin users (who are those with privileges necessary to run the `Solr_Configure` task) will be able to view and edit this field.

 ![Synonyms](_images/synonyms.png)

 It's essential that after changing this value, a CMS administrator should run the `Solr_Configure`